Skip to content

 ENDCLASS.

 That's all you need.
-Set a breakpoint to observe the communication and data updates in action, then experiment with modifying the view, events, and data exchange.
+Set a breakpoint to watch the communication and data updates in action, then try changing the view, events, and data flow.

 ABAP Language Versions

-While you need to distinguish between Standard ABAP and ABAP for Cloud in the HTTP Handler, the apps themselves are independent.
-You're free to decide whether to develop your apps with ABAP Cloud compatibility or not.
+While the HTTP handler has to distinguish between Standard ABAP and ABAP for Cloud, the apps themselves are independent.
+You're free to choose whether to build your apps with ABAP Cloud compatibility.